 Our graduates have established successful careers in areas including behavioral health, crisis response, law enforcement, rehabilitation services, education (special education, educational psychology, or school psychology), community relations, human resources, social work, and advocacy.
 Many of our students seek graduate-level training in psychology or a related field.
 Our students are well prepared for 2-year and 4-year programs in all areas of psychology and counseling.

-On a national level, students with a Bachelors of Science in psychology are sought in fields like statistics, probation and corrections, public relations, health education, social work, human resources, recreational therapy, and physician assisting.
+Psychology graduates are sought in fields like statistics, probation and corrections, public relations, health education, social work, human resources, recreational therapy, and physician assisting.
 Students seeking careers in these areas of applied psychology might also benefit from a program that equips them for further training.

 Stephanie Jimenez, PhD